 What is the Role of Windows PowerShell in Security?

 Security engineers and System administrators use PowerShell to implement automated security solutions and employee devices.
 This enables IT admins to roll out security solutions on multiple devices at once and saves time in processing.
 However, PowerShell scripts are themselves prone to cyber-threats owing to the fact that they are one of the key sources to control enterprise devices.
-Security professionals are required to ensure constant software upgrades, use constraint language modes, implement code signing as defensive strategies to ensure the prevention of cyber-attacks.
+Security professionals are required to ensure constant software upgrades, use constraint language modes, implement code signing certificate as defensive strategies to ensure the prevention of cyber-attacks.

 PowerShell scripts best practices